How You Can Help The Millions Missing Worldwide

 Speak to your MP about joining MAIMES (UK)

 Speak to community leaders & service providers like local pastors, doctors surgeries, hairdressers or laundry services about making provisions to better serve people with ME in their community (taking into account their need of accessibility, quiet, less crowded areas, lying down, sensory overload, home visits, etc)

 Invite media to the May 12 protests and demonstrations or any event you host

 Curate info packs: deliver accurate and up to date information (like this Factsheet, this Clinical & Research Guide, this Primer For Medical Professionals, or this Leaflet for Churches) to your mayor, doctor's surgery, pharmacy, community centre and church.

 Host a Q&A event for local leaders: include a screening of Unrest (now available on Netflix), allow time for questions and answers, and invite them to awareness events.

 The official colour to represent ME is Blue.
 So awareness ribbons, balloons, your clothes, hair, accessories and even your cupcake icing can all be blue at your ME awareness events.
 We even have a hashtag #GoBlue4ME!
 Use it online to find others who are raising awareness of ME and see what they've done.

 Global ME Awareness Events In May

-There are the famous Millions Missing protests and the spectacular Light Up The Night events which see many famous buildings and structures lit up with blue, purple and green lights to show support for the three illnesses that share not only the same awareness day, but also many of the same symptoms.
+There are the famous Millions Missing protests and the spectacular Light Up The Night events which see many buildings and structures around the world lit up with blue, purple and green lights to show support for the various illnesses that share not only the same awareness day, but also many of the same symptoms.